Skip to main content

 Use automation only after your workflow is stable.
 Airtable's operations guidance highlights routing, prioritization, and fulfillment as strong automation checkpoints; use that structure, then verify your actual toolchain supports each step.

 Capture request details and route to the right owner and priority.
-Add current integration capability after verification.
+Confirm current integration capability in the selected toolchain before relying on automation.

 Create client records, assign roles, connect project context, and expose only relevant pages.
 Verify with fresh client and contractor logins before launch.